evelystria/PocketSys/README.md

 Due to the lack of resources and time, the development of this app has stopped.
 Another reason I am so lazy to continue this, I've released it online here with the source code for anyone who wish to see, learn and maybe further improve it.

 Obviously this is not well coded, but it may serve as a pedagogy for beginners to learn!

-## Additional notes
-Especially beginners who just start python, do note that this app can only run when all the .py files are together as each serves their own functionality to the app.
-Unless you modify these .py files in your own way, do keep the files together.

-variables.py is like the control system of the app.
-You can add, remove, modify variables information as they will be updated on the other .py files as well.